A Scaled Smart City for Experimental Validation of Connected and Automated Vehicles: University of Delaware Scaled Smart City (UDSSC)

 \subsection{Control System Architecture}

-\ac{udssc} has a multi-level control architecture (see Fig. \ref{fig:diagram}) with high level commands originating from a centralized PC called the ``Main Frame" (Processor: Intel Core i7-6950X CPU @ 3.00 GHz x 20, Memory: 125.8 GiB) then enforced by a low-level controller on-board each \ac{mcav}.
+\ac{udssc} has a multi-level control architecture with high level commands originating from a centralized PC called the ``Main Frame" (Processor: Intel Core i7-6950X CPU @ 3.00 GHz x 20, Memory: 125.8 GiB) then enforced by a low-level controller on-board each \ac{mcav}.
 Asynchronous communication is enabled by WiFi connectivity using the Node.js non-blocking I/O protocol.
-Electron uses a socket server with a socketIO library natively supporting multi-threading for multi-vehicle communication.
+Electron uses the socketIO library supporting multi-threading for multi-vehicle communication.
 A web browser combines JavaScript, HTML, and CSS for a user friendly interface into the \ac{ros} architecture.
 Generally control of each \ac{mcav} can be broken into merging, lane and reference tracking controllers, the latter two of which enforce realistic road behaviors (i.e. staying in the center of the road and respecting speed limits.)